camillobruni/pi/03_terminal_basic_commands/12_version_control_system/01_git/README.md

 - Commit these changes locally

         git commit
+  This will open a vim instance with an empty commit message.
+Type in a small text explaining what you just did, eg: 'added documentation'.
+The save and quit vim with the kown `:wq` command.

 - Push (save on the server) the locally commited changes to the server on github.com